Methods in Java

 }

-In the above example, the public keyword makes the method accessible from anywhere in the program code.
-The method is named sum and has a return type of double, which means it will return a value of type double.
-It takes two parameters of type double named num1 and num2.
+In the example provided above, the public keyword allows the method to be accessible from any other class, regardless of the location of the accessing code.
+The method is named multiply and has a return type of int, indicating that it will return a value of type int.
+It accepts two parameters of type int, named x and y.

-Inside the method, the two input numbers (num1 and num2) are added together and the result is stored in a variable called result.
-Finally, the result variable is returned using the return keyword.
+Within the method, the two input numbers (x and y) are multiplied, and the result is stored in a variable named result.
+Subsequently, the result variable is returned using the return keyword.

 Example: